Familial (album)

-Familial is the debut solo studio album by the English musician Philip Selway, best known as the drummer of the rock band Radiohead.
-It was released on 30 August 2010 in the United Kingdom and received mainly positive reviews.
+Familial is the debut solo studio album by the English musician Philip Selway, the drummer of the rock band Radiohead.
+It was released on 30 August 2010 in the UK and received mainly positive reviews.

 Music

-Familial contains ten tracks written by Selway, with contributions from various musicians.
-Selway performed acoustic guitar and vocals; Pitchfork described the album as a collection of "hushed folk songs" in the tradition of the English singer-songwriter Nick Drake.
+Familial features Selway on acoustic guitar and vocals, with performances from the Wilco members Glenn Kotche and Pat Sansone and the 7 Worlds Collide artists Lisa Germano and Sebastian Steinberg.
+Pitchfork described the album as a collection of "hushed folk songs" in the tradition of the English singer-songwriter Nick Drake.
+It was recorded at Radiohead's studio in Oxfordshire and at Courtyard Studios, Oxford, owned by Radiohead's management.
+On 25 July, Selway released an EP, Running Blind, comprising songs left off Familial.

 Reception

-At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, Familial has a score of 66, based on 18 critics, indicating "generally favorable" reviews.

-Andy Kellman of AllMusic complimented the album's lyrics saying they "soothed rather than seethed" and wrote that "subtle, touching albums like this should be made more often".
-A mixed review from Pitchfork described Familial as a "modest, mannered record that prizes directness, simplicity and bittersweet sentiment above all, sometimes successfully, sometimes not".
+At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, Familial has a score of 66, based on 18 critics, indicating "generally favourable" reviews.
+Andy Kellman of AllMusic complimented the lyrics, saying they "soothed rather than seethed" and wrote that "subtle, touching albums like this should be made more often".
+Pitchfork described Familial as a "modest, mannered record that prizes directness, simplicity and bittersweet sentiment above all, sometimes successfully, sometimes not".